If you’ve been struggling to find clear information on how to use CBD oil, the tips in this guide will help you find the most effective ways.

-There is however one recent study that found painkilling effects of CBD in kidney transplant patients, with an initial dose of 100 mg/day and a progressive increase up to 300 mg/day (spread out over the day in smaller doses).
+There is however one recent study that found painkilling effects of CBD in some kidney transplant patients (17), with an initial dose of 100 mg/day and a progressive increase up to 300 mg/day (spread out over the day in smaller doses).

 CBD Dose for Sleep

-Important to note here is again that the researchers used a purified form of CBD, and it’s possible that you’ll get the same effects of 160mg of purified CBD when you take fewer mg of CBD in the form of a full plant extract.
+Important to note here is again that the researchers used a purified form of CBD, and it’s possible that you’ll get the same effects of 160mg of purified CBD when you take fewer mg in the form of full-plant cannabis- or hemp-extract.8

 CBD Dose for General Health

-Studies that look at the effects of CBD always look at the effects of CBD on a specific condition or the effects of CBD on the symptoms of a specific condition.
+Studies that look at the effects of CBD always look at the effects on a specific condition or the effects on the symptoms of a specific condition.

-Our unscientific and unofficial recommendation for taking CBD oil for general well being is 10-20mg of CBD daily, in the form a full plant extract/full spectrum CBD oil.
+Our unscientific and unofficial recommendation for taking CBD oil for general well-being is 25mg, in the form of a full-plant extract/full-spectrum CBD oil.

-Now that you've learned what's the best way to take your CBD oil, and learned what dosages of CBD oil potentially work best for specific conditions (based on the latest scientific articles), you have a better chance of using your CBD oil effectively.
+Now that you've learned what's the best way to take your CBD, and learned what dosages of CBD oil potentially work best for specific conditions (based on the latest scientific articles), you have a better chance of using your CBD oil effectively.

-If you're still looking to find a potent CBD oil, the CBD oils in the article have all submit their oil to third-party analysis and offer certificates of analysis checking for contaminants like heavy metals and pesticides, sometimes even on a batch-by-batch basis:
+If you're still looking to find a potent CBD oil, the ones in the article below have all submitted their oil to third-party analysis and offer certificates of analysis checking for contaminants like heavy metals and pesticides, sometimes even on a batch-by-batch basis:

 If you want to read up on the potential benefits of CBD oil, check out the article below where we review the most important scientific articles about the effects of CBD on health:

-If you want to learn more about how CBD Oil could be beneficial specifically for pain or anxiety, check out the articles below:
+If you want to learn more about how it could be beneficial specifically for pain or anxiety, check out the articles below: